 Check Amazon’s deals of the day.
 I’ve bought one item that was a Lightning Deal, essentially getting it for more than 50% off.
 They’ve been matching a lot of the stores sale prices, and if you aren’t a Prime member (which I am), you get free shipping on purchases over $25.
 I’m a huge fan of online shopping – it saves time, hassle and sometimes money.

-Google the store name for promo codes (throw promo codes into the search.) retailmenot.com is a great resource for good codes.
+Google the store name for promo codes (throw promo codes into the search.) retailmenot.com is a great resource for good codes, or you could also try using PromoCodeWatch who have great deals too.
 And if you subscribe to some stores emails, they often send out coupon codes.
 (Old Navy and Gap have been great about this and I’ve made at least two purchases from them, received 8% cash back from Ebates, and got free shipping.
 Score, score, score!)

 So have you finished shopping?
 Have any tips for me?
 You never know…I may be up for one last shopping trip this weekend.